caravan-bitcoin/caravan/apps/coordinator/README.md

 # or if nginx is already running
 brew services reload nginx

-# Debain Linux
+# Debian Linux
 sudo systemctl start nginx
 # or if nginx is already running
 sudo systemctl restart nginx
 ```

-On MacOS, starting the `nginx` daemon will prompt a popup window asking if you want `ngingx`
+On macOS, starting the `nginx` daemon will prompt a popup window asking if you want `ngingx`
 to allow incoming network connections, which you will want to allow.

 Test the different ports where `my_uname` is the user specified in the `bitcoin.conf` line